 Our attitude is a choice.
 Every moment of every day we decide what to focus on and what things mean.
 Our reality is shaped more by the prism we view it through than the facts before us.
 We can choose to be grateful a thorn bush has roses, or we can choose to be angry that a rose bush has thorns.
 Our attitude affects our results.
 A poor attitude produces poor results.
 A great attitude produces great results.
 Continue reading Attitude is a Choice.
 It begins with,

 Are you ready to reboot and reset your relationship with food and exercise?
-Most programs focus on the mechanics of weight loss, but fail to adequately address the psychology of change required.
+Most programs focus on the mechanics of weight loss but fail to adequately address the psychology of change required.
 Most people know more than enough about nutrition and exercise to lose weight, but fail to take action.
 This book takes a new approach to getting leaner, fitter, and stronger.
-The program uses high impact change strategies that make the process of adopting a healthy lifestyle easier.
-The nutrition and workout program like the change techniques, have all been proven effective and are all backed by research and scientific studies.
+The program uses high-impact change strategies that make the process of adopting a healthy lifestyle easier.
+The nutrition and workout programs like the change techniques, have all been proven effective and are all backed by research and scientific studies.

 Image by error 4o4 found

 William James described success as a combination of two things.

 1) An inner ideal which is followed persistently with courage and

 2) an Outer achievement related to that ideal.